Interpretable statistical representations of neural population dynamics and geometry: Main text

-It is increasingly recognised that computations in the brain and in artificial neural networks can be understood as outputs of a high-dimensional dynamical system conformed by the activity of large populations of neurons~\autocite{Hopfield:1982vm, Churchland:2012bq,Vyas2020}.
-A prominent line of research has observed that behaviourally-relevant neural activity often takes place on low-dimensional smooth subspaces of the full state space, usually called \emph{neural manifolds}~\autocite{Gallego:2017ku, Chung:2018br, Chaudhuri:2019bn, Kriegeskorte2021, Khona2022, Gardner2022, Nogueira2023, Beiran2023, Langdon2023}.
+It is increasingly recognised that the dynamics of neural populations underpin computations in the brain and in artificial neural networks~\autocite{Hopfield:1982vm, Churchland:2012bq, Vyas2020} and that these dynamics often take place on low-dimensional smooth subspaces, called \emph{neural manifolds}~\autocite{Gallego:2017ku, Chung:2018br, Chaudhuri:2019bn, Kriegeskorte2021, Khona2022, Gardner2022, Nogueira2023, Beiran2023, Langdon2023}.
 From this perspective, several works have focused on how the geometry~\autocite{Gallego:2017ku, Kriegeskorte2021, Maheswaranathan2019, Williams2021} or topology~\autocite{Chaudhuri:2019bn, Khona2022, Gardner2022} of neural manifolds relates to the underlying task or computation.
-By contrast, others have suggested that dynamical flows of neural population activity have an equally prominent role~\autocite{Sussillo2013, Beiran2023, Duncker2021, peach2023implicit} and that the geometry of the manifold is merely an imprint that changes over time or across individuals~\autocite{Gallego:2017ku}.
-Although recent experimental techniques provide means to simultaneously record the activity of large neuron populations~\autocite{Toi, Steinmetz, VILLETTE}, revealing the structure of the underpinning latent dynamical processes from data and interpreting their relevance in computational tasks remains a fundamental challenge~\autocite{Duncker2021}.
+By contrast, others have suggested that dynamical flows of neural population activity play an equally prominent role~\autocite{Sussillo2013, Beiran2023, Duncker2021, peach2023implicit} and that the geometry of the manifold is merely the result of embedding of a latent dynamical activity into neural space that changes over time or across individuals~\autocite{Gallego:2017ku, Safaie2023}.
+Although recent experimental techniques provide means to simultaneously record the activity of large neuron populations~\autocite{Toi, Steinmetz, VILLETTE}, inferring the underpinning latent dynamical processes from data and interpreting their relevance in computational tasks remains a fundamental challenge~\autocite{Duncker2021}.